 - Mistral: Mistral Large, Mistral Small, Codestral, Ministral 8B, Ministral 3B, Pixtral 12B, Pixtral Large, Mistral Nemo

-While there are many more, these models are easily accessible via API and some are open source available for local use via Ollama
+There are many more.
+These are easily accessible via API, and some are open source and available for local use through Ollama.

-We’re building a search tool where Llama 3.2 acts as a decision-maker – it first analyzes whether a query requires real-time web data.
-If yes, it triggers the web_search tool automatically via Ollama’s tool-calling API.
-This mimics how Perplexity balances AI reasoning with live data.
-What we will need:
+We're going to build a search tool where Llama 3.2 acts as a decision-maker.
+It analyzes whether a query requires real-time web data, and if it does, it triggers the web_search tool automatically via Ollama's tool-calling API.
+This is similar to how Perplexity balances AI reasoning with live data.

 - Ollama: Hosts the Llama 3.2 model locally.

-Note: Ollama calls this as tool calling which is same as function calling.
+Note: Ollama refers to this as tool calling, which is the same thing as function calling.

-This is going to be our tool, whose parameters are based on the answers returned by Google via the SearchAPI
+This is our tool definition.
+The parameters are based on the response schema returned by Google via the SerpApi:

 # Define our search tool